emiracherif/ONTdeCIPHER/README.md

 `--step` : can be one of the following values: `pycoQC` , `pip_core` , `m_r_p` .
 To run all steps you can use : `all` .

-`pycoQC` *"PycoQC computes metrics and generates interactive QC plots for Oxford Nanopore technologies sequencing data"* (https://tleonardi.github.io/pycoQC/)
+`pycoQC` runs only PycoQC (computes metrics and generates interactive QC plots for Oxford Nanopore technologies sequencing data)
-`pip_core`  runs deCIPHER core pipeline (artic, seqKit, DeepTools, snpEff) `m_r_p` runs mafft, raxmlHPC and Pangolin
+`pip_core`  runs ONTdeCIPHER core pipeline (artic, seqKit, DeepTools, snpEff) `m_r_p` runs mafft, raxmlHPC and Pangolin
 `all` runs `pycoQC` , `pip_core` & `m_r_p`